 Defining Your Role And Success Clearly:

-A lot of the time, the product management role is defined loosely.
-And that is usually not good.
-If the role is not defined well, then the criteria to succeed or get promoted will also not be defined well.
+The product management role is often defined loosely, and that is usually not good.
+If the role is not defined well, then the criteria for succeeding or getting promoted will also not be defined well.

-If you are in such a situation, it is critical to use these meetings to understand your skip-level manager's point of view about your role, expectations, and success criteria.
+If you are in such a situation, it is critical to use these meetings to understand your skip-level manager's perspective on your role, expectations, and success criteria.

 The sooner you know their expectations, the sooner you can deliver what they expect you to do, and the sooner you can grow in your role.